Qatar 'regrets any distress' after women from 10 flights subjected to compulsory medical examinations at Doha airport - KESQ

 Qatar ‘regrets any distress’ after women from 10 flights subjected to compulsory medical examinations at Doha airport

-The government of Qatar has said it “regrets any distress or infringement on the personal freedom of any traveler” after it was revealed that at least 18 women from 10 different flights were subjected to compulsory intimate medical examinations following the discovery of an abandoned infant at Doha international airport.
+The government of Qatar has said it “regrets any distress or infringement on the personal freedom of any traveler” after it was revealed that more than 18 women from 10 different flights were subjected to compulsory intimate medical examinations following the discovery of an abandoned infant at Doha international airport.

-Speaking at a hearing in the Australian Senate on Wednesday morning, Australian Foreign Minister Marise Payne said that 18 Australian citizens were among those removed from 10 flights and forced to undergo “grossly inappropriate” inspections while transiting through Qatar on October 2.
+Speaking at a hearing in the Australian Senate on Wednesday morning, Australian Foreign Minister Marise Payne said that 13 Australian citizens were among those removed from the flights and forced to undergo “grossly inappropriate” inspections while transiting through Qatar on October 2.

+It was not clear how many women were searched in total.
+An Australian Department of Foreign Affairs spokesperson told CNN that 13 Australians were among 18 women searched on one flight.
+Women from nine other flights were also subjected to invasive internal examinations, according to the spokesperson.

 Among the planes involved was Sydney-bound Qatar Airways flight 908, which landed for a transit stop in Doha, Qatar, on that day, CNN affiliate Nine News reported.

-Speaking at the same hearing, Australian Labor Party senator Penny Wong described what the women were subjected to as an “invasive procedure.”
+Speaking at the same hearing, Australian Labor Party senator Penny Wong described the search as an “invasive procedure.”

 Although the exact details of the incident have not been released, CNN affiliate Seven News previously reported that women were “forced to undergo an inspection in an ambulance on the tarmac.”

-Note: This story has been updated to reflect that 13 Australian passengers were involved in the incident.